ChihChengLiang/scimap/SPEC_v2.md

 1. Should profile pictures be attempted in Phase 1 or kept as Phase 4 enhancement?
 2. How detailed should political context be?
 (Major events only vs. comprehensive coverage)
-3. What level of historical map accuracy is acceptable vs. visual appeal trade-offs?
+3. How do we best convey historical political context without actual historical map boundaries?
 4. Should we prioritize mobile experience or focus on desktop for initial launch?
 5. How do we handle disputed historical dates or conflicting biographical information?
 6. What's the best approach for gathering and validating political context data?